stephanephanon/womenwhocode/scrapy_tutorial/README.md

             * settings.py
             * spiders -- these do our scraping!

-# Making a Scrapy spider
+# Making a Blank Scrapy Spider
 1. Let's make the shell of our first spider
     ```
     cd wwc